This is a guide covering inbound and content marketing tips.

-A way to approach these top of funnel/awareness stage topics, is to first know what Keywords you want to target (that’s why I listed understanding keywords as a foundational tip).
+A way to approach these top-of-funnel/awareness stage topics is to first know what Keywords you want to target (that’s why I listed understanding keywords as a foundational tip).

-What is great about the top of funnel/awareness stage is that it often drives the most traffic and eyeballs to your brand and business, and at the end of each blog/post you can promote your own photography service saying how “as a wedding photographer, I follow all these tips, etc.”
+What is great about the top of funnel/awareness stage is that it often drives the most traffic and eyeballs to your brand and business, and at the end of each blog/post you can promote your own photography service by saying how “as a wedding photographer, I follow all these tips, etc.”

 These types of posts educate while also building brand awareness, thought leadership, and credibility — they are also great photography promotion ideas.

-11. Create middle of funnel content
+11. Create middle-of-funnel content

 As mentioned in tip #8, the goal of this stage is to nurture the users who have landed from the top of the funnel further down the funnel.
-This is usually accomplished through content that is downloadable and requires an email to download it such as e-books, guides, tip sheets, etc.
+This is usually accomplished through content that is downloadable and requires an email to download such as e-books, guides, tip sheets, etc.

 For example, if you are a wedding photographer, a downloadable e-book/guide titled “Your Guide to the Perfect Wedding Day and the Common Pitfalls I’ve Helped Couples Avoid”